 Empowering advocates for change

-Open Education Policy Forum will this year take the form of a six-month policy incubation process, initiated by a two-day in-person workshop and ending during Open Education Week 2020.
+The 4th Open Education Policy Forum will take the form of a six-month policy incubation process, initiated by a two-day in-person workshop and ending during Open Education Week 2020.
 The workshop will take place on 7-8 October 2019 in Warsaw, Poland.
 We will be inviting a cohort of approximately twenty fellows to take part in this process.

 The process of policy incubation will begin during the event in October and continue for the next six months.
 During this period, each participant will work on achieving tangible outcomes towards the broader goal of establishing or supporting an open policy in their institution, region or country.